chisophugis/lbd/source/backendstructure.rst

 We explain the code generation process as below.
 If you don't feel comfortable, please check tricore_llvm.pdf section 4.2 first.
-You can  read “The LLVM Target-Independent Code Generator” (http://llvm.org/docs/CodeGenerator.html) and “LLVM Language Reference Manual” (http://llvm.org/docs/LangRef.html) before go ahead, but we think read section 4.2 of tricore_llvm.pdf is enough.
+You can  read “The LLVM Target-Independent Code Generator” from [#]_ and “LLVM Language Reference Manual” from [#]_ before go ahead, but we think read section
+4.2 of tricore_llvm.pdf is enough.
 We suggest you read the web site documents as above only when you are still not quite understand, even though you have read this section and next 2 sections